Non-gonococcal urethritis: Parasitic

 Parasitic causes include Trichomonas vaginalis (rare).

 Noninfectious

 Urethritis can be caused by mechanical injury (from a urinary catheter or a cystoscope), or by an irritating chemical (antiseptics or some spermicides).

 Diagnosis

 It has been easy to test for the presence of gonorrhea by viewing a Gram stain of the urethral discharge under a microscope: The causative organism is distinctive in appearance; however, this works only with men because other non-pathogenic gram-negative microbes are present as normal flora of the vagina in women.
 Thus, one of the major causes of urethritis can be identified (in men) by a simple common test, and the distinction between gonococcal and non-gonococcal urethritis arose for this reason.

 Non-gonococcal urethritis (NGU) is diagnosed if a person with urethritis has no signs of gonorrhea bacteria on laboratory tests.

-The most frequent cause of NGU (23%-55% of cases) is C. trachomatis.
+In men, the most frequent cause of NGU (15%-55% of cases) is Chlamydia trachomatis.

 Idiopathic urethritis or non-specific urethritis

 Historically, the terms idiopathic urethritis (US English) or non-specific urethritis (British English) have been used as synonyms for nongonococcal urethritis.
 "Idiopathic" and "non-specific" are medical term meaning "specific cause has not been identified", and in this case refers to the detection of urethritis, and the testing for but found negative of gonorrhea.
 In this sense, the most likely cause of NSU is a chlamydia infection.

 However, the term NSU is sometimes distinguished and used to mean that both gonorrhea and chlamydia have been ruled out.
 Thus, depending on the sense, chlamydia can either be the most likely cause or have been ruled out, and frequently detected organisms are Ureaplasma urealyticum and Mycoplasma hominis.

 However, in 20-50% of cases, a specific cause for urethritis can't be identified, in which case a diagnosis of idiopathic urethritis is a diagnosis of exclusion.